 Out of all the gross stuff that Thomas Kinkade allegedly did, that last one makes the most sense to me because I can see some parallels between Walt Disney and Thomas Kinkade.
 Each began in earnest, and through hard work found themselves in the sell-out trap.
 Sitting atop the wild sunfisher of artistic fame, trying desperately to hold on to their ideals amidst a vicious popularity.
 Trying desperately to direct what their name will mean after they’re gone.
 They also both had a fondness for an idyllic America, a country that was great before their fame.

-And for Disney, it was never more exalted that in the vision of hometown life and the vision of childhood imagination.
+And for Disney, it was never more exalted than in the vision of hometown life, and of childhood imagination.
 He bought Winnie the Pooh and his friends because it reflected the small miracle of a child in a forest, with his toys come to life.

 And maybe for Kinkade- the product of American 60’s counterculture chewed up by the 70’s and spit out by the 80’s- it was a struggle with his rebellion.
 Maybe being caught between his artistic morals; his youthful iconoclasm and his desire to be successful, is what drove him to where he ended up.

 His paintings make more sense to me when described as the headache after an 80’s cocaine bender.